PDXPythonPirates/wordplay/README_VSCODE.md

   If VS Code does not automatically activate your virtual environment, request it specifically:
   Go to menu _View > Command Palette_
   Type and select `Terminal: Create New Integrated Terminal (In Active Workspace)`
+  You can confirm your virtual environment is active when `(wordplay)` is displayed in the prompt.
   From the command prompt type and execute:
   `pytest -v`
 7) Run `pytest` from the GUI.